 Creating and driving the effective use of innovation metrics goes beyond simply defining and communicating new measures.
 Creating innovation metrics requires a strategic and disciplined approach that starts with the enterprise growth strategy and cascades throughout each business unit, division and group structure.
 By establishing a “family of metrics” that support the collective innovation imperatives of firm, business leaders can drive return on investment, organizational capability and leadership behavior at multiple levels of the organization.

-Using metrics to drive and assess growth is more than a one time exercise.
+Using metrics to drive and assess growth is not a one time exercise.
 As an ongoing tool for innovation management, the approach involves:

 Planning: Involving key stakeholders in the identification of metrics to insure the assumptions about the sources of value are explicit and clear, and metrics align to the firm’s strategy.

-Monitoring: A structured activity of monitoring metrics against goals as a means to gauge progress and define necessary adjustments to measures & strategies.
+Monitoring: A way to track metrics against goals to gauge progress and define necessary adjustments to measures & strategies.

 Learning: A continuous feedback loop that assesses progress, engages key stakeholders in identifying implications and new opportunities to support the firm’s metrics-driven goals.

-Whatever the process, it is critical to engage key stakeholders in defining your metrics that will guide the organization into the future.
-Learning loops that capture insights gleaned from successes and failures must be integrated into the process and valued as a ongoing capability.
+Whatever the process used, it is critical to engage key stakeholders in defining your metrics that will guide the organization into the future.
+Learning loops that capture insights gleaned from successes and failures must be integrated into the approach and valued as an ongoing process.
 And finally, metrics shouldn’t be viewed as an end in themselves but rather an indicator of the types of strategic capabilities and behavior required of each and every employee to ensure long term success and business growth.

 For more on innovation metrics, check out our video that makes the case for building a culture of innovation.
 Use it to kick off your strategy sessions and leadership development programs: